 Introduction: This is a developing RSPB nature reserve, close to Tunbridge Wells.
 Since 2007 the RSPB has reverted 100ha of conifer plantation back to lowland heathland.
 The majority of the large scale work has now been completed and heather is now well established across many of the heathland areas.
 As the heathland vegetation has returned the wildlife has returned too.
 The reserve is now home to a range of rare heathland specialist wildlife.

-Location: 3m south-west of Tunbridge Wells, accessed from Broadwater Forest Lane.
+Location: 3m south-west of Tunbridge Wells, accessed from Broadwater Forest Lane, off the A26.

 What can I do?
-Explore the reserve on the extensive network of surfaced and unsurfaced paths, including 700m of all-ability path for buggies and wheelchairs.
-You can see a variety of birds, butterflies and rare plants on a visit or you can follow the fascinating historical trail and learn how the site was used in the past for farming rabbits, shooting ducks and military target practice.
+Explore the reserve on the extensive network of paths, as well as boardwalks through the wet woodland.
+You can see a variety of birds, butterflies, reptiles and rare plants on a visit.
 Enjoy a guided walk or other activity from the site's events programme.

 What can I hear?
-Rare birds such as nightjars churring in the late summer evening sky and a variety of woodland birds including woodpeckers and nuthatches singing in the woodland in the spring.
+Rare birds such as nightjars churring in the late summer evening sky and the beautiful songs of woodlark and tree pipit in spring.

 Grid reference: TQ554372(OS Map)

 OS Map: 135 (Explorer, 1:25,000)